raviq/compsoc/README.md

 ### Voting rules
-Our voting rules are defined in terms of scores.
+The voting rules are defined in terms of scores.
 That is, the rule takes a candidate and returns its score.
 The obtained scores for all of the candidates could then be used to determine the winner(s).
-For instance, the `Borda` score is implemented as following.
+For instance, the `Borda` score is implemented in `profile.py` as following.

 ```python
 def borda(self, candidate):